gitdeepsingh/data-structures-algorithms/notes/sorting.md

 ## ADVANCED

 ### Merge Sort
     > combination of : splitting + merging + sorting
     > exploits the fact the arrays of 0 or 1 element are always sorted
     > decomposes larger arrays into smaller sub-arrays until we end up with sorted arrays of 0 or 1          element
+    > pseudo-code:
+        - break up the array into halves until you have arrays that are empty or have one element.
+        - merge those smaller arrays with other sorted arrays until we are back the full length of the       actual array.
+        - once the array has been merged back together, return the merged (and sorted) arrays.